atsaloli/cicd/gitlab-ci/02-ci-basics/45-deploying-to-stage-via-git.md

 >
 >           This flag disables these checks, and can cause the remote repository to lose commits; use it with care.

-We're pushing to HEAD of the stage branch (ref/heads/stage).
+We're pushing to `HEAD` of the `stage` branch (`ref/heads/stage`).

-The + tells git to create the target branch if it doesn't exist:
+The `+` tells git to create the target branch if it doesn't exist:

 > By having the optional leading +, you can tell Git to update the <dst> ref even if it is not allowed by default (e.g., it is not a fast-forward.)

-Those last two quotes are from "git-push" man page.
+The above two quotes are from the "git-push" man page.